 - Water Bottles – a lot of people have their own fancy individualized water canisters these days, but good luck finding stations offering filtered water – if there is one, it’s probably 40 yards down the hall.
 I prefer to grab a case of 16-oz waters and keep them in the room.

 - Camera or Video Equipment – it’s important to think about how you’re going to record this important moment.
 Keep in mind, you’ll be in full scrubs which generally don’t have pockets.
-Think about a strap for your camera or travel light with your Android or iPhone.
+Think about a strap for your camera.
+If you don’t own one yet, you can find this product at HoldFast Gear.
+You could also travel light with just your Android or iPhone.

 - Laptop or tablet – download some movies or apps ahead of time, it’ll be something to keep you occupied while mom and baby are resting.